jamesahuynh/Active-Directory-Detection-and-Monitoring-Lab/README.md

 - Active Directory as an environment to manage resources, such as users, computers, and groups
 - Splunk Universal Forwarder to collect and forward telemetry to the Splunk server for indexing and searching
 - Sysmon to generate telemetry, which was forwarded to the Splunk server via Splunk Universal Forwarder
-- Kali Linux to perform a brute force attack
+- Kali Linux to perform a password brute force attack
 - Atomic Red Team to simulate adversarial activity in the lab environment

 ## Steps
 ### 1. Creating a Logical Diagram
 Refer to Figure 1 for the logical diagram of the Active Directory Detection and Monitoring Lab.
 The diagram was created using Draw.io.
-The lab consists of several components: a Splunk server; an Active Directory server with Splunk Universal Forwarder and Sysmon installed; a Windows 10 target machine with Splunk Universal Forwarder, Sysmon, and Atomic Red Team installed; a Kali Linux attacker machine; a switch; and a router.
+The lab consisted of several components: a Splunk server; an Active Directory server with Splunk Universal Forwarder and Sysmon installed; a Windows 10 target machine with Splunk Universal Forwarder, Sysmon, and Atomic Red Team installed; a Kali Linux attacker machine; a switch; and a router.

 <img width="627" height="671" alt="image" src="https://github.com/user-attachments/assets/65e2414e-e199-471a-b740-95d3f44dce8e" />